colevandersWands/thesis-proposal/README.md

 All actors will need a solid understanding of the same core principles of computing education, clearly and actionably stated:

 1. What are key learning objectives & thresholds?
-1. Which of these are reliably difficult to teach and learn?
+1. Which of these are most important for the context of this thesis?
 1. What are effective and ineffective ways to reach these objectives?
 1. How can mastery of these objectives be assessed and quantified?